-Debbie Eschoe is a Fine Art Photographer and Print-Maker based in Brooklyn.
+Debbie Eschoe is an Artist, Fine Art Photographer and Print-Maker based in Brooklyn.
 She was born in Jamaica but moved to New York City with her family when she was twelve years old.

 She is a graduate of Brooklyn College where she studied Film Photography.

 After graduation Debbie worked as a Graphic and Website Designer while honing her skills as both Photographer and Print-Maker.
-She uses a variety of mediums – color pencils, heated beeswax, gold leaves, platinum & palladium solutions, digital manipulations, acrylic and watercolor paints to create her images.
+She uses a a variety of mediums – color pencils, beeswax, platinum & palladium solutions, digital manipulations, acrylics, watercolor paints just to name a few to create her art.

-Her Fine Art work consists of Limited Edition Giclée Prints, Platinum/Palladium Prints, Hand-Color & Watercolor Photography Prints, Encaustics and Mixed Media works of art.
+Her Fine Art work consists of one of a kind and Limited Edition Giclée Prints, Platinum/Palladium Prints, Hand-Color Photography Prints, Encaustics and Mixed Media works of art.